hsandid/ChatService-BackEnd/APIs_Documentation.md

 # API Documentation

-_All request/response bodies are in JSON format_
+_All request/response bodies are in JSON format unless specified otherwise_

 ## Profiles Microservice